Frequently Asked Questions

 1. Where can I find more information?

 Additional details will be released in the lead-up to the event via our newsletter and website.
 This FAQ will be regularly updated as new questions arise, so we encourage you to check back periodically.
-If you have specific questions that aren't addressed here, please contact us and we’ll be happy to assist you.
+You can also check our ticket Terms and Conditions.
+If you have specific questions that haven’t been addressed, please contact us and we’ll be happy to assist you.

 2. How do I keep up to date with EGA events and publications?